IFA 2021 cancelled over health concerns

-San Francisco, May 19 (IANS) After the "full-scale return" of global consumer electronics show IFA was announced last month, organisers on Wednesday said that the 2021 edition of the show in Berlin has been cancelled due to the Covid-19 crisis.
+San Francisco: After the "full-scale return" of global consumer electronics show IFA was announced last month, organisers on Wednesday said that the 2021 edition of the show in Berlin has been cancelled due to the Covid-19 crisis.

 The decision was made following detailed conversations with public health experts and multiple stakeholders.